D4Vinci/One-Lin3r/README.md

   ```
   - On Windows if you don't have git installed, redownload the framework zipped!

-> Note: As the liners in are written as python modules, it considered as a part of the framework.
-So every new liner added the framework version will change.
+> Note: As the liners are written as python modules, it considered as a part of the framework.
+So every new liner added to the framework, its version will get updated.

 ## Contact
 - [Twitter](https://twitter.com/D4Vinci1)